Free Enterprise Group

-The Free Enterprise Group is a grouping of Thatcherite British Conservative Party Members of Parliament founded in mid-2011 by Liz Truss.
+The Free Enterprise Group was a grouping of Thatcherite British Conservative Party Members of Parliament founded in mid-2011 by Liz Truss that existed until 2022.
 The book Britannia Unchained was written by members of the group.
 The group has been associated with the Institute of Economic Affairs.
+The group was effectively succeeded by the Free Market Forum, also affiliated with the IEA.

 MPs listed as supporters of this group have included: